Realistic indoor scene of seedlings under diffused light, illustrating proper conditions without harsh direct sunlight.

 Benefits of Indirect Light

 Indirect light presents an excellent alternative to prevent overexposure in sensitive seedlings.
-This gentler light source offers sufficient illumination for photosynthesis without the risk of heat stress or leaf burn.
-By placing plants in areas with filtered or dappled sunlight, cultivators help maintain steady growth and strong health.
-Many choose this method for delicate species that respond better to milder conditions.
+This gentler light source offers sufficient illumination for photosynthesis without the risk of heat stress.
+By placing plants in areas with filtered or dappled sunlight, cultivators help maintain steady growth.

 Effective Use of Artificial Lighting